4meta5/Impact/README.md

 # Giveflow: Crowdsourcing Universal Basic Income
 > [Impact Fellowship](https://www.impactlabs.io/fellowship)

+### Solidity

+* currently dealing with this error in `contracts/AccountRegistryLogic.sol`: `TypeError: Data location must be "storage" or "memory" for parameter in function, but none was given.`
+* the primary problem is that the Bloom contracts are outdated so the syntax needs to be updated to match `0.5.1` Solidity, but I think I'd rather just fix them well enough to get this done rather than dive deep into Solidity syntax
+* instead, I want to focus on interaction with Solidity contracts; debugging should hopefully occur with time...

+### Background

 *Donors buy goods directly for recipients.*

 > Target demographic: low-income areas in the US close to Amazon shipping warehouses